-Dr. David Bodine, Ph.D., received his undergraduate degree from Colby College in 1976, a master's degree in human genetics from Rutgers in 1977 and a Ph.D. from the University of Maine in 1984 for his work at the Jackson Laboratory.
-After postdoctoral work at NIH's National Heart, Lung and Blood Institute, in 1993 Dr. Bodine founded the Hematopoiesis Section in the newly formed Intramural Research Program of NIH's National Human Genome Research Institute (NHGRI).
-In 1995, Dr. Bodine was promoted to senior investigator with tenure at NHGRI, and in 2006 was named chief of NHGRI's Genetics and Molecular Biology Branch.
+Dr. Bodine received his undergraduate degree from Colby College in 1976, a master's degree in Human Genetics from Rutgers in 1977 and a Ph.D. for his work at the Jackson Laboratory through the University of Maine in 1984.
+After postdoctoral work at NIH's National Heart, Lung and Blood Institute, Dr. Bodine founded the Hematopoiesis Section in 1993 as part of the newly formed Intramural Research Program of NHGRI.
+In 1995, Dr. Bodine was promoted to Senior Investigator with tenure at NHGRI, and in 2006 was named chief of NHGRI's Genetics and Molecular Biology Branch.

 - O'Brien KA, Farrar JE, Vlachos A, Anderson SM, Tsujiura CA, Lichtenberg J, Blanc L, Atsidaftos E, Elkahloun A, An X, Ellis SR, Lipton JM, Bodine DM.
 Molecular convergence in ex vivo models of Diamond-Blackfan anemia.
 Blood.
 2017;129(23):3111-3120.